Piaras Béaslaí: Literary career

-After finishing his education at St Xavier’s, Béaslaí was encouraged to begin Irish poetry by Tadhg Ó Donnchadha.
-Béaslaí followed his father’s footsteps into journalism; he began by working for the local Wallasey News, and in 1906 he moved to Dublin, and within a year became a freelance writer for the Irish Peasant, Irish Independent, Freeman's Journal and Express.
+After finishing his education at St Xavier's, Béaslaí was encouraged to begin Irish poetry by Tadhg Ó Donnchadha.
+Béaslaí followed his father's footsteps into journalism; he began by working for the local Wallasey News, and in 1906 he moved to Dublin, and within a year became a freelance writer for the Irish Peasant, Irish Independent, Freeman's Journal and Express.
 He was offered a permanent position with Independent Newspapers, as assistant leader writer and special reporter for the Dublin Evening Telegraph.
 He wrote regularly for the Freeman's Journal, including a daily half-column in Irish.

 After his early introduction to Irish poetry he became involved in staging Irish-language amateur drama at the Oireachtas annual music festival.
 Béaslaí began to write both original works and adaptations from foreign languages.
 One of these works, Eachtra Pheadair Schlemiel (1909), was translated from German into Irish.

-Later he continued to write poetry, such as the collection “Bealtaine 1916” agus Dánta Eile (1920), and short stories such as "Earc agus Aine agus Scéalta Eile".
+Later he continued to write poetry, such as the collection "Bealtaine 1916" agus Dánta Eile (1920), and short stories such as "Earc agus Aine agus Scéalta Eile".
 Between 1913 and 1939 he wrote many plays, including Cliuche Cartaí (1920), An Sgaothaire agus Cúig Drámaí Eile (1929), An Danar (1929) and An Bhean Chródha (1931).
 He wrote two books about his comrade Michael Collins: Michael Collins and the Making of a New Ireland (2 volumes, 1926) and Michael Collins: Soldier and Statesman (1937).

 His works revolved around the Irish language movement and the IRA; these works focused on the independence struggle of Ireland.
 He wrote about these topics in newspapers such as the Standard and The Kerryman; his most notable work in newspapers during his later life included his contribution to the Irish Independent, which published a section called ‘A Veteran Remembers’ five days a week from 16 May to June 1957, as well as a weekly section called ‘Moods and Memories’ on Wednesdays from 24 May 1961 to 16 June 1965.

-One of the awards Béaslaí gained during his career was on 14 August 1928, Béaslaí a gold medal at the Tailteann Literary Awards.
+One of the awards Béaslaí gained during his career was, on 14 August 1928, a gold medal at the Tailteann Literary Awards.
 While in Dublin, he joined the Keating Branch of the Gaelic League, and after he moved to Ireland he began using the Irish form of his name, Piaras Béaslaí, rather than Percy Beazley.